RespiraWorks/Ventilator/manufacturing/internals/display_panel/electronics/README.md

 ### Mainboard (PCB)

-- The mainboard provides the electrtical control of the ventilator.
+- The mainboard provides the electrical control of the ventilator.
 It is a custom-designed part that is most commonly fabricated by a PCB contract manufacturer.
 It uses standard PCB manufacturing processes that can be handled by a wide range of vendors.

 - Design and manufacturing files for the main board can be found on the [PCB Rev1 page](../../../../pcb/rev1_export).